VISION

 - Explain actions when transparency builds trust

-Chalie should NOT:
+Chalie should not:

 - Notify everything